backspacerhino/adonis-soft-deletes/README.md

 ### Relationships

-When we want to soft delete
+When we want to soft delete relations

 ```js
  ...
  await ownerUser.cars().delete();
  ...
 ```
-When we want to restore
+When we want to restore relations

 ```js
  ...